HadoukenIO/fdc3-service/README.md

 ## Overview

-OpenFin FDC3 provides an implementation of the [FINOS FDC3](https://fdc3.finos.org/) standards for OpenFin-based applications.
+OpenFin FDC3 Service provides an implementation of the [FINOS FDC3](https://fdc3.finos.org/) standards for OpenFin-based applications.

 This project consist of 3 parts:
-1. The FDC3 Service, taking care of intents, context and resolving them (UI)
+1. The FDC3 Provider, taking care of intents, context and resolving them (UI)
-2. The FDC3 Client, exposing APIs for applications to handle/raise intents with contexts
+2. The FDC3 Client, exposing APIs for applications to handle and raise intents with contexts
 3. The FDC3 Demo App, demonstrating the different features of OpenFin FDC3

 ### Dependencies